List of 8-bit computer hardware graphics: 4-bit RGBI palettes

 The 4-bit RGBI palette is similar to the 3-bit RGB palette but adds one bit for intensity.
-This allows each of the colors of the 3-bit palette to have a variant (on most machines dark or bright, but saturated or unsaturated was also possible) potentially giving a total of 23×2 == 16 colors.
+It contains variants of colors (dark or bright on most machines, but saturated or unsaturated was also possible) potentially giving a total of 23×2 == 16 colors.
 Some implementations had only 15 effective colors due to the "dark" and "bright" variations of black being displayed identically.
 Others generated a grey tone or a different color.

 This 4-bit RGBI schema is used in several platforms with variations, so the table given below is a simple reference for the palette richness, and not an actual implemented palette.
 For this reason, no numbers are assigned to each color, and color order is arbitrary.

 Systems that used this palette scheme: